Why do you only have congregational, a cappella singing in your assemblies?

 What is taught here about salvation?

-- That's completely up to you.
+- That's up to you.
 The Bible teaches us not to judge people based on whether they're dressed up or dressed down for an assembly (see Jas.
 2:1-5).
+We just ask that you dress modestly for an assembly, as we should in everyday life.

-Why don't you call you minister a 'pastor'?
+Why don't you call your minister a 'pastor'?

 - In the Bible, the word pastor always refers to the elders of a church, and the preacher is referred to with words like preacher, minister, or evangelist.
-Our minister isn't one of our elders, so we stick to using the same words that the Spirit uses in the Bible.
+Our minister isn't one of our elders, so we stick to using the words the way that the Spirit uses them in the Bible.

 Where do kids go during the worship time?